Mboalab/Outreachy_May_2023-August_2023-Internships/Open Pay-The Open Source Payment technology for small change scarcity Mentor actions/Applicants/Daniel Eniola Olatunji/Task-1/call-for-new-contributors.md

 If comercial solution to the problem exist, through smart payment methods and tools, there has been some limitation in the adoption and wide use of these technologies by local population especially in the informal sector where this problem is mostly felt.

-Our project aim to solve the issue of small cash scarcity by bridging the gap between trust, inclusion and technological performance.
+Our project aims to solve the issue of small cash scarcity by bridging the gap between trust, inclusion and technological performance.
 We want to develop an Open Source technology combining the used of a mobile app, couple with a miniaturised hardware system to transform any smart device (smart phone, tablet etc..) into payment tool.

-A project of sorts, that seeks to help people and improve the life of people in the financial sector, and make carrying out daily transactions easier and more convenient for people, a lot more ideas and expertise are needed; hence, we need as much hands on this as we can get.
+A project of sorts, that seeks to help people and improve the life of people in the financial and economic sector, and make carrying out daily transactions easier and more convenient for people, a lot more ideas and expertise are needed; hence, we need as much hands on this as we can get.
 The Open Pay project is for the betterment of lives and the society at large, and we could make use of any help and/or contribution, no matter how little it is, we will be happy to receive it.
 These contributions could range from Programming, Software Applications design, Electrical Engineering expertise, Research, Technical or Content writing pertaining this Project, carrying out surveys in various localities, e.t.c.

 **If you are interested in helping us create a better, happy and golden society, please, do reach out to us.**
-**Thank You!**

 E-mail: *stephanefadanka@gmail.com*

 **Stephane Fadanka**
+**Thank You!**